To disable tab groups in Chrome, open chrome://flags in a new tab, and disable the “Tab Groups” flag.

 A new way to group tabs on Google Chrome is getting ready.
-This is not enabled by default.
-However, if you are interested, you can enable a flag and test this out.
+This feature is now official and available for everyone.

 I used it for a few weeks and realized that I don’t quite like it.
 I could get used to tab groups on Android.
 However, on my Chromebook and my laptop, I disabled it soon after testing it for a while.
 When this feature launches and you find that you don’t like it, here is how you can disable it.